shafayat1004/Draw-IO-MCP-CSharp-Server/DrawIOModelContextProtocolServer/learning/FEATURE IMPLEMENTATION PLAN.md

 - ✅ Reset connectors to default routing paths
 - ✅ Automatic connector routing between shapes

+### Waypoint Control
+- ✅ Manual waypoint addition, removal and modification
+- ✅ Support for multiple waypoints per connector
+- ✅ Clear all waypoints from a connector
+- ✅ Query all waypoints for a connector
+- ✅ Create right-angled paths using strategic waypoint placement

 ### Limitations
-- 🔴 No manual waypoint control for precise path adjustment
 - 🔴 Cannot connect to arbitrary points on shapes (only predefined connection points)
 - 🔴 No bidirectional arrow support in a single connector
-- 🔴 No waypoint drag-and-drop style editing
+- 🔴 No waypoint drag-and-drop style editing in the API (would need UI implementation)

 ## Implementation Plan by Tier